beling/book-pl/src/ch08-01-vectors.md

 {{#include ../listings/ch08-common-collections/listing-08-07/output.txt}}
 ```

-The code in Listing 8-7 might look like it should work: why should a reference
+The code in listing 8-7 might look like it should work: why should a reference
 to the first element care about what changes at the end of the vector?
 This
 error is due to the way vectors work: adding a new element onto the end of the
 vector might require allocating new memory and copying the old elements to the